The typical day for my two dogs starts with a big hug, a hearty breakfast, a treat and a morning Reiki session …

 And you can use it to help your dog at home too.

-Touching Techniques You Can Use at Home
+5 Touching Techniques You Can Use At Home

-For General Relaxation
+Techniques For General Relaxation

-These touching techniques start at the neck area and then move down your dog’s body to finish off near the base of his tail.
+These touching techniques start at the neck area and then move down your dog’s body.
+They finish off near the base of his tail.

-Shoulders: Place your hands side-by-side on your dog’s shoulders.
-Both hands can be on one side of your dog if he’s lying down, or above each shoulder blade from the back if he’s sitting or standing.
+Place your hands side-by-side on your dog’s shoulders.
+Both hands can be on one side of your dog if he’s lying down.
+If he is sitting or standing, place them above each shoulder blade from the back.

-Midsection: Place your hands side-by-side on your dog’s belly area if he’s lying down.
+Place your hands side-by-side on your dog’s belly area if he’s lying down.
 Place them in the middle of his back, on either side of the spine, if your dog is sitting or standing.

-Lower Back Area: Place your hands side-by-side on your dog’s hind area near the base of his tail.
+Place your hands side-by-side on your dog’s hind area near the base of his tail.
 Keep hands side-by-side if he’s lying on his side; hold them on either side of his spine if he’s sitting or standing.

-For Emotional Healing
+Techniques For Emotional Healing